 Jordan is a junior in Computer Science, from Barrington, IL.
 Alongside ACM, Jordan is also the Computer Science Women's Network vice president, as well as president of the Purdue Music Gaming Club.
 Jordan has held internships at many companies, including NextGear Capital with the Indy XTern program, Interactive Intelligence in West Lafayette, and Qualcomm, Inc. In her free time, Jordan enjoys rock climbing, surfing (the internet), and sleeping.

 ACM stands for the Association for Computing Machinery.
 We do cool things like host hackathons, tech talks, and serve as the parent group that organizes, manages, etc. the different SIGs in ACM.

 SIG stands for Special Interest Group.
-Within ACM at Purdue, we have six SIGs: SIGAPP (mobile app development), SIGART (artificial intelligence), SIGBOTS (Robotics), SIGGD (game development), SIGOPS (operating systems), and SIGSAC (security).
+Within ACM at Purdue, we have six SIGs: SIGAPP (mobile app development), SIGART (artificial intelligence), SIGBOTS (Robotics), SIGGD (game development), SIGCHI (computer-human interaction), and SIGSAC (security).
 During the year, each SIG will meet for roughly two hours per week and work on a project.
 These aren't your standard class projects, though.
 In ACM, you'll get to work on cool things like create the official Purdue app, go to the VEX Robotics World Championships, or design a system that can reconstruct shredded documents.